 In states with reduced practice (Ohio, Pennsylvania, and Utah) and restricted practice (Texas, California, and Florida), NPs must have a medical doctor sign certain medical patient care decisions.
 NPs have prescriptive privileges in all 50 states and can administer controlled substances in 49 states.

 Nurse Practitioners evaluate their patients holistically, including both the emotional and mental aspects of the patient’s condition and not just the physical.
 For this reason, a great deal of time is spent on the education aspect of patient care.

 CRNPs provide teaching and supportive counseling and refer patients and families as appropriate.
 They focus on health education, health promotion, and disease prevention.

-Part Seven What is the Job Outlook for Neonatal Nurse Practitioners?
+Part Eight What is the Job Outlook for Neonatal Nurse Practitioners?

 While the BLS does not separate the potential growth of different types of NPs, one can safely assume that the need for NNPs will always be in need as long as there are babies being born.

 The idea of working independently of physicians is a great incentive for some people to move into the nurse practitioner career.
 In fact, the profession rates #5 as the best job in health care and No. 7 job overall in the top 100 jobs, according to the U.S. News & World Report 2019.